 Braciole with Marinara is a classic, hearty Italian dish that is braised low and slow for an unforgettable Sunday dinner recipe.
 Flank steak is stuffed with a seasoned breadcrumb mixture, then seared in a cast iron skillet, and then slowly cooked in marinara.

-- Roll up the meat with the breadcrumb mixture inside, like a jelly roll, rolling as tightly as possible.
+- Roll the meat up tightly so the breadcrumbs are inside, like a jelly roll.

-- Next, secure the roll with butchers twine to make sure it doesn't unroll during cooking.
+- Next, secure the roll with cooking twine to make sure it doesn't unroll during cooking.
 You can use toothpicks, but I have found the twine works best with a large cut of meat.

-- Cover and cook for 30 minutes, then remove the cover and braise the braciole with the marinara in the pan.
-Replace cover and cook for an additional 30 minutes.
-Remove the cover, spoon more of the sauce onto the beef and then look for a final 30 minutes or 1 1/2 hours in total.
+- Cook in the oven for 30 minutes, then remove the cover and spoon some of the sauce over the braciole.
+Replace the cover and let cook for an additional 30 minutes.
+Remove the cover, spoon more of the sauce onto the beef and then look for a final 30 minutes, uncovered.

 - Lastly, make sure you let it rest for about 10 minutes before removing the butcher's twine and slicing for serving.

 Doesn't it look so delicious?
 It truly melts in your mouth, you must try it!
-Comment below and let me know what your favorite Sunday dinner is.
-Here are some more Sunday dinner ideas:
+For even more Sunday dinner ideas, try these favorites below:

 - The Perfect Classic Italian Lasagna